MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **has_mip_label** - indicates whether a MIP label was stamped on the message or not

+- **image_attachment_count** - indicates how many images are being sent as attachments to the message

+- **image_body_count** - indicates how many images are being sent inline as part of the body of the message

+- **image_movement_count** - indicates how many images of the message that have been moved to inline or move back.

 - **is_group_escalation** - is this a group escalated message, "escalated message" is a message that was sent to the user's mailbox because of an escalation (subscribed to group)

 - **is_groups** - track whether message sent is a groups message or not